richar-d/Digital-electronics-2/project/Readme.md

 4. ISR(INT1_vect) and ISR(INT0_vect)
 - These ISRs are used for getting the distance to an obstacle, each sensor uses its own ISR
 - As long as echo signal from either sensor is 1, iterate the distance
-- Set trigger_enable to 1, this allows sending another pulse in main body infinite loop

 5. ISR(TIMER2_OVF_vect)
 - This ISR is used for sound alarm when an obstacle is close